jankaltoun/CustomModalView/README.md

 # Custom Modal View

-Custom Modal View is a tiny SwiftUI library that lets you present completely customizable modal dialogs.
+Custom Modal View is a lightweight SwiftUI library that lets you present completely customizable modal dialogs.

 It's API is built similar to the one of native `.sheet(...)` view modifier and its usage fits well into the existing SwiftUI apps.
 <p align="center">